Fidelisaboke/budgetron-api/README.md

-# Budgetron
+# Budgetron API
 ## Project Overview
-Budgetron is a web-based personal finance management application that allows users to categorize transactions, create monthly budgets, and generate downloadable reports.
+Budgetron API is a RESTful service for a web-based personal finance management application, allowing users to categorize transactions, create monthly budgets, and generate downloadable reports.

 ## Table of Contents